 The Claremont Colleges' Campus Safety enjoys a highly effective and close working relationship with the City of Claremont Police Department, as well as the Upland Police Department.
 Set by our formal Memorandums of Understanding (MOUs) with both agencies, our local law enforcement partners ensure effective operational roles and responsibilities that directly support the mission of the Campus Safety Department and the safety and security of The Claremont Colleges.
 The police are notified immediately and respond to: crimes against persons, including violent crimes, major felonies, crimes involving a known or identified suspect, all private persons arrests on campus, and are called when police presence and/or assistance is deemed appropriate for the situation.
 As appropriate, and in accordance with Uniform Crime Reporting (UCR) standards, crime reports initiated by Campus Safety may be forwarded to the police agencies for investigation and mandated reporting.
+While Campus Safety Officers are non-sworn, when deemed appropriate, Campus Safety will initiate the investigation of misdemeanor and felony crimes occurring on campus and provide all documentation to the local law enforcement agency with jurisdiction for further follow-up.
 An MOU with these law enforcement agencies is maintained and available at all times, pursuant to the Kristen Smart Act of 1988 (State of California).
 More expansively, Campus Safety and the Claremont Police Department, with colleagues across The Claremont Colleges as is appropriate, convene regularly through in-person meetings, phone and electronic communication to discuss safety issues and work collaboratively and proactively.